-3.1 Grid Sensitivity
+3.1 Grid sensitivity

-A crucial factor for the success and broader usability of a general remapping algorithm in ESMs is the ability to produce meshindependent numerical behavior that is robust for any pair of structured or unstructured meshes.
+A crucial factor for the success and broader usability of a general remapping algorithm in ESMs is the ability to produce mesh-independent numerical behavior that is robust for any pair of structured or unstructured meshes.
 In other words, remapping algorithms need to be general and without approximations targeted at specific topological elements.

 In the current work, we utilized three different meshes of varying resolutions.
-Specifically, we present analysis performed to compare remapping schemes using the Cubed-Sphere (CS), Quasi-uniform Voronoi (MPAS), Regular Latitude-Longitude (RLL) meshes, on both quasi-uniform and Regionally Refined Meshes (RRM).
-Some sample meshes used in the study are shown in Figure 1.
+Specifically, we present analysis performed to compare remapping schemes using the cubed-sphere (CS), quasi-uniform Voronoi (MPAS), regular latitude-longitude (RLL) meshes on both quasi-uniform and regionally refined meshes (RRMs).
+Some sample meshes used in the study are shown in Fig. 1.

-3.2 Standard Accuracy Measures
+3.2 Standard accuracy measures